openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 #### Proposed Implementation

+User will be able to give a configuration to NDM so that they can choose between the device identification method to be used.
+As an inital step, 3 methods will be provided
+- Ignore the disks which we are unable to uniquely identify.
+- Use the current implementation of disk identification.
+- Use the new implementation of creating GPT parition to identify the disk.

+##### Disk Identification using GPT partitions

 1. We try to generate the UUID using the current implementation.

 2. If the `ID_TYPE` is empty or `ID_MODEL` is `Virtual_disk` or `EphemeralDisk` and `ID_WWN` is empty